YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 source: https://i.stack.imgur.com/RfFkY.png

-My attempt to interpret this expression is that the next weight is based on the current weight and the next moment.
-The next momentum is updated through 90% of the current momentum value, subtracting 0.05% of learning rate multiplied by the current weight and learning rate multiplied by the average over the current iteration index's batch of the derivative (of the objective) with respect to w, evaluated at the current weight.
+My attempt to interpret this expression is that the next weight is based on the current weight and the next momentum.
+This next momentum value is updated through 90% of the current momentum value, subtracting 1) 0.05% of learning rate multiplied by the current weight; and 2) learning rate multiplied by the average over the current iteration index's batch of the derivative (of the objective) with respect to w, evaluated at the current weight.

 I am still trying to understand the last part of this expression.

 - [ ] This has been added to To-come-back-to-understand-it-further list.

 Weights were initialised with a zero mean Gaussian distribution and standard deviation of 0.01.
 Biases (constant 1) were added in the second, fourth, fifth conv layers and the first two fully-connected layers.
-Learning rate was starting from 0.01 with division by 10 through the training iterations.
+Learning rate was starting from 0.01 with a division by 10 through the training iterations.

 ## What were the results?